parkinsons-toolkit/app-content/pages-content/living-with-parkinsons/practical-advice/travel.md

   allowfullscreen>
 </iframe>
 </div>

-# Travel
-This section aims to provide the key information that you should think about when travelling.
-This will include key issues around driving and parking.
-It will also include other options for getting around and advice for travelling abroad.

 ## Driving
 Being diagnosed with Parkinson’s disease does not automatically mean you have to stop driving.
 However, there are a number of things that you need to think about to make sure that you and others are safe on the road.